Sexual Assault and Harassment

 It’s helpful to have a trusted friend or family member act as your support person when making contact with the police or the college about the incident.

-When making a report to Stott’s College, you always have control over what actions are taken.
+When making a report to Acknowledge Education, you always have control over what actions are taken.
 We will respect your privacy and how you want to deal with the matter.

 Incidents of sexual assault and harassment can be traumatic and leave you feeling uncomfortable.
 Your usual coping mechanisms may be affected by the trauma, so it’s good to seek support.